TheMemoryDealer/thememorydealer/README.md

 ## About

 I am a post graduate computer scientist on a mission to one day become one of the best experts in robotics vision systems.
-I am currently enlisted with the AgriFoRwArdS CDT in Agri-Food Robotics doing a MSc->PhD.
+I am currently enlisted with the AgriFoRwArdS CDT in Agri-Food Robotics doing a MSc(Robotics and Autonomous Systems)->PhD(Computer Vision).

 - 💻 Currently deep into Linux and ROS.
 - 🤝 Open for colaboration, try me.